NKI-CCB/imfusion/docs/getting_started.rst

 For building a reference, the following files are required:

-    - The reference genome sequence, (Fasta file).
+    - The reference genome sequence, (fasta file).
     - The reference gene features.
 (GTF file, adhering to Ensembl's GTF format).
-    - The transposon sequence (Fasta file).
+    - The transposon sequence (fasta file).
     - The transposon features file (tab-separated file).

 The transposon feature file describes the locations of the splice-donor and